There is more to a camera’s built-in Wi-Fi than image sharing. Tim Coleman explains how Wi-Fi can transform a wildlife photography shoot

 2. I edit to taste, in this case increasing contrast and warmth, then share the edited picture through Instagram and the world can see the close up picture of a robin taken moments before!

 There you have it.
 Garden wildlife photography made easy, thanks to Wi-Fi.

 The picture is taken with an Olympus OM-D-E-M1 with 45mm f/1.8 lens attached, mounted to a travel tripod and triggered using Olympus Image Share.
 Camera settings: 1/1000sec, f/2.8, ISO 400.
 Edited with Snapseed.

 About the Author

-After achieving a first-class BA in Photography at the University of Creative Arts, Rochester, Tim has worked primarily as a wedding photographer and cameraman, but enjoys every kind of photography.
-Since May 2010, he has worked for Amateur Photographer magazine as the Deputy Technical Editor, writing everything from camera reviews to advice on good photographic practices.
-Currently, he is freelancing in the photo industry.
+Tim has worked primarily as a wedding photographer and cameraman, but enjoys every kind of photography.
+He has worked for Amateur Photographer magazine as the Deputy Technical Editor, writing everything from camera reviews to advice on good photographic practice.
 You can view more of his work here.